Scroll down for links to the conference sessions!

 Attendees also participated in many activities outside of the sessions.
 The thirteen exhibitors spoke with attendees during the breaks.
 DTSC and EPA hosted Office Hours to answer additional questions about their sessions on vapor intrusion and Brownfields Multipurpose, Assessment and Cleanup Grants.
 EPA staff also hosted Brownfields Jeopardy during the lunch break and the conference wrapped up with the traditional Brownfields Sing-Along.

 Thank you to everyone who attended the conference.
 We hope it was fun and informative.
 You can still access all the recorded sessions, messages you sent, and other conference materials until March 24, 2021.
 If you missed CALRC - we’ve got you covered!
-Click here to access all the recorded sessions.
+View the links to the recorded sessions below.
 To view the conference agenda with speaker information, click here.

 - Day 1 Welcoming Remarks & Keynote: Sheltering in Places Housing for All - How are housing, climate change, environmental justice, land use, pandemics and brownfields connected?
 This policy and practitioner panel is perfectly packaged to deliver the lessons and suggestions for action.

 - Clear Road Ahead: Mobility, Infill, Brownfields - How are brownfields and clean vehicles connected?
 More than you think.
 Think climate justice, adaptation and mobility - now and into the future.

 - Philanthropy: What's Land Got to Do With It? - This session covers philanthropy's response to our current crises.
 How are funders looking at recovery and resilience for communities?
 Where are investments happening now?